WuChao-2024/tros_en_wuc_check_fork/docs/boxs/detection/yolo.md

 [example-1] [INFO] [1654925067.952743463] [PostProcessBase]: det rect: 54.0955 256.68 88.6269 266.159, det type: book, score:0.307426
 ```

-The log output shows that the algorithm infers 8 targets from the input image and outputs the coordinates of the object detection boxes (the order of the coordinates is the top-left x and y coordinates and the bottom-right x and y coordinates of the bounding box) and the object categories.
+The log shows that the algorithm infers 8 targets from the input image and outputs the coordinates of the object detection boxes (the order of the coordinates is the top-left x and y coordinates and the bottom-right x and y coordinates of the bounding box) and the object categories.
 The rendered image file is saved as render_feedback_0_0.jpeg, and the rendering effect is shown below:

 ![render_feedback](./image/box_basic/yolov2_render_feedback.jpeg)